lingtjien/Grid-Tiling-Kwin/README.md

 -  This was made with the intended use of using a set amount of virtual desktops.
 For the best result make sure you have more virtual desktops than you have clients normally.
 The script can handle more clients but once all desktops are full, all new clients will start as floating instead of tiling until there is space again to tile new clients.
 - I don't use dynamic virtual desktops, but it should be able to deal with it as long as the clients are closed when the virtual desktop is removed.
 - Matching is performed using the javascript `RegExp` class which is build using the string that the user provides and then the `test` method is used on the Window class (application) property and the caption (equivalent pseudocode `RegExp(config).test(clientName) || RegExp(config).test(clientCaption)`).
 You can find the value for these properties on a window by opening the Windows Operations Menu (there is a global shortcut for this).
 For some examples check out the min space section of the configuration interface.
+- If you never plan on using multiple screens you could also consider using the KWin shortcuts `Move Window *Left/Up/Right/Down*` instead of the suggested `Window To *Previous/Next* *Desktop/Screen*`.
+So you have more flexibility to move clients between the grid of virtual desktops, while sacrificing the shortcuts that allow you to move them between screens.
 - Logging in wayland can be obtained by `journalctl -f _COMM=kwin_wayland`

 ## Extra Settings Info